Aubry Set of Eikonal Hamilton-Jacobi Equations on Networks: Aubry Set and Representation Formula

 \section{Aubry Set and Representation Formula}

 The following set, whose definition is deeply related to the critical value $c$, is crucial for our analysis:

-\begin{defin} We call \emph{Aubry set} on $\Gamma$, the closed set $\Acal_\Gamma$ made up of \begin{myenum} \item the $x\in\Gamma$ incident to a closed simple curve $\xi:[0,T]\to\Gamma$ with $\int_0^T\sigma_c\left(\xi,\dot\xi\right)d\tau=0$; \item the $x=\gamma(s)$ with $\gamma\in\Ecal$ and $s\in[0,1]$ such that $\sigma_{\gamma,c}^+(s)=\sigma_{\gamma,c}^-(s)$. \end{myenum} \end{defin}
+\begin{defin} We call \emph{Aubry set} on $\Gamma$, the closed set $\Acal_\Gamma$ made up of \begin{myenum} \item the $x\in\Gamma$ incident to a closed simple curve $\xi:[0,T]\to\Gamma$ with $\int_0^T\sigma_c\mleft(\xi,\dot\xi\mright)d\tau=0$; \item the $x=\gamma(s)$ with $\gamma\in\Ecal$ and $s\in[0,1]$ such that $\sigma_{\gamma,c}^+(s)=\sigma_{\gamma,c}^-(s)$. \end{myenum} \end{defin}

-We point out that, if $c=a_0$, then there is at least one point $x$ as in \cref{defaubry}\ref{en:defaubry2}.
+We point out that, if $c=a_0$, then there must be a $\gamma\in\Ecal$ with $a_\gamma=c$ and consequently, by \cref{condqconv}, there is at least one point $x$ as in \cref{defaubry}\ref{en:defaubry2}.
 If instead $c>a_0$, we know from~\cref{eq:critvalchar} that there exists at least one closed curve as in \cref{defaubry}\ref{en:defaubry1}.
 This shows that the Aubry set is always nonempty.

-\begin{rem} A different notion of Aubry set has been given in~\cite{SiconolfiSorrentino18}, which is solely made up of the $x\in\Gamma$ incident to a closed curve $\xi:[0,T]\to\Gamma$ with $\int_0^T\sigma_c\left(\xi,\dot\xi\right)d\tau=0$ and a.e.\ non-vanishing derivative.
+\begin{rem} A different notion of Aubry set has been given in~\cite{SiconolfiSorrentino18}, which is solely made up of the $x\in\Gamma$ incident to a closed curve $\xi:[0,T]\to\Gamma$ with $\int_0^T\sigma_c\mleft(\xi,\dot\xi\mright)d\tau=0$ and a.e.\ non-vanishing derivative.
 Under their assumptions, such set consists of the support of a collection of arcs.
 Conversely, in our case, the Aubry set $\Acal_\Gamma$ could even be made up of a countable number of disjointed pieces of arcs or just a single point. \end{rem}

 Let us assume that there exist a $\gamma\in\Ecal$ and a closed interval $[s_1,s_2]\subseteq[0,1]$ such that

 We define the curves

 and $\xi\coloneqq\gamma\circ\eta$, then